swift-sentry/swift-sentry/README.md

 The following configuration assumes that you run an "API service" based on Swift with `supervisord` following a typical [vapor deployment](https://docs.vapor.codes/4.0/deploy/supervisor/).

 Stack traces are uploaded at each start of your "API service".
 If your application crashes, a stack trace will be printed on `stderr` and written to a log file specified in `supervisord`.
 Once your application is restarted, SwiftSentry will read this log file and upload it to Sentry.
-Because

 ```swift
 import SwiftSentry